OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Explorer/ComparisonExplorer.md

 # LandExplorer Comparison Explorer

 OmicSoft has added an optional Comparison Explorer to the Land Explorer interface.
-Here users can view a distribution of all comparisons represented within ArrayLands, grouped by disease or tissue, with interactive pie charts and tree blocks that allow users to view and click through to OmicSoft-curated comparison(s) of interest.
+Here users can view a distribution of all comparisons represented within OmicLands, grouped by disease or tissue, with interactive pie charts and tree blocks that allow users to view and click through to OmicSoft-curated comparison(s) of interest.
 On this help page, we describe the usage of the Comparison Explorer.
-Users can navigate to the Comparison Explorer using the Help menu:
+Users can navigate to the Comparison Explorer using the menu button in the top right corner of the screen:

 ![menu_comparison](../images/menu_comparison.png)